 New snowboard boots, you say?
 Yeah, tough choice.
 Sounds like you need some advice.
 But don't worry, you're not alone.
-We've scoured the internet, checked the facts, read the reviews, and put together a list of the best boots around.
+We've done all the research and put together guide to help you find the best snowboard boots around.

 When it boils down to it, snowboard boots need to do one thing.
 And that’s make your life on the mountain easier.
 And there are some key features at work when we’re talking about that.
 For us, comfort, stiffness, and tech all play a part in how you are connected to the snow.
 And you’ll need different doses of each depending on your riding style and riding level.
 It’s a lot to take in, but don’t worry, we’re here to take care of you.
 After all, if you snowboard, and I snowboard, we’re practically family.

 When we’re talking about comfort, we’re not just looking at cushioning.
 Comfort is a collaboration of features, everything from construction to insulation, from lacing style to fuzzy pleasure cuffs (more on that later).
 Stiffness is much the same — it’s the way the boot flexes, and how it responds to your riding.
 And as for tech, well, that’s a deep well that we’ll be delving into in just a bit.
-For now, know that we’ve gone ahead and chosen a stellar boot for each type of rider and riding style, and that if you take our advice, you’ll be in good stead for a great season ahead.
+For now, know that we've done our research and taken into consideration each type of rider and riding style, and that if you take our advice, you’ll be in good stead for a great season ahead.

-Before we take a deep-dive in the wonderful world of snowboard boots, let’s talk about the criteria we used to rate them.
+Before we take a deep-dive in the wonderful world of snowboard boots, let’s talk about the basic criteria you need to consider before making a purchase.
 There are tons of snowboard boots on the market, but how do they differ?
 And which features are a must-have when picking the best snowboard boots?

 One of the first decisions you should make to narrow your snowboard boots choices down is the flexibility of your boots.
 This all depends on what snow you’re riding, your level of skill, your snowboarding style, and how those relate to the type of control and mobility you want.